Christianq010/hackerearth-layouts/README.md

-# Hacker Earth Tutues - CSS Layouts with Flexbox and CSS Grids
+# Hacker Earth Tutorial - CSS Layouts with Flexbox and CSS Grids
 This project is code created as part of following the youtube tutorial series by HackerEarth.

 ## Usage